Beacon frame

-Beacon frame is one of the management frames in IEEE 802.11 based WLANs.
-It contains all the information about the network.
-Beacon frames are transmitted periodically, they serve to announce the presence of a wireless LAN and to synchronise the members of the service set.
-Beacon frames are transmitted by the access point (AP) in an infrastructure basic service set (BSS).
-In IBSS network beacon generation is distributed among the stations.
+A beacon frame is a type of management frame in IEEE 802.11 WLANs.
+It contains information about the network.
+Beacon frames are transmitted periodically; they serve to announce the presence of a wireless LAN and to provide a timing signal to synchronise communications with the devices using the network (the members of a service set).
+In an infrastructure basic service set (BSS), beacon frames are transmitted by the access point (AP).
+In ad hoc (IBSS) networks, beacon generation is distributed among the stations.
 For the 2.4 GHz spectrum, when having more than 15 SSIDs on non-overlapping channels (or more than 45 in total), beacon frames start to consume significant amount of air time and degrade performance even when most of the networks are idle.

 Components

-Beacon frames consist of an 802.11 MAC header, body and FCS.
+A beacon frame consists of an 802.11 MAC header, a body and a frame check sequence (FCS).
 Some of the fields in the body are listed below.